 The BFA Acting program in the Department of Theatre and Film does not follow the typical program of a traditional acting school.
 At UBC, we combine professional acting training with a solid grounding in theatre history and a liberal arts education.

 The BFA Acting program focuses on the development of the actor’s instrument and as they progress through their degree they will study and develop their own acting styles and disciplines.

 Admission into the BFA Acting program at UBC is limited, and is based on each individual’s audition and supplemental application information.

 BFA Promotional Video

 The following video is an introduction to the training and performance opportunities available to acting students through the BFA Acting Program at the University of British Columbia, Vancouver, Canada.
 The Theatre at UBC video documents the experiences of three BFA acting students and offers a glimpse into their classwork and backstage preparations for a BFA production.

 In the first two years, students pursuing a degree in acting will focus on storytelling, improvisation, scene study, movement and voice.
 In their third year, we cover the study and practice of acting styles including Commedia dell’arte, Chekhov and Shakespeare.

 The fourth-year incorporates screen acting, auditioning, solo creation, singing, voice-over and stage combat.
 Additionally, our courses are fully integrated with theatre productions and students will have the opportunity to act in shows and work with guest artists and industry professionals.

-Students wishing to apply to the BFA Acting program must complete the online UBC application by January 15 as well as an in-person audition.
+Students wishing to apply to the BFA Acting program must complete the online UBC application by January 15.

 If you are applying directly from secondary school or transferring from another institution, you must list the Bachelor of Fine Arts Acting program as your first or second choice degree program in the online UBC application.